+Chronic Pain PATH participants in Muskegon

-Learning to can using up-to-date, safe methods reduces the risk of food-borne illnesses.
-Investing in Muskegon County Youth with 4-H According to research completed by the Institute for Applied Research in Youth Development at Tufts University 4-H'ers are 4X more likely to make contributions to their communities, 2X more likely to be civically active, and 2X more likely to make healthier choices.
+Investing in Muskegon County Youth with 4-H

+According to research completed by the Institute for Applied Research in Youth Development at Tufts University, 4-H'ers are 4X more likely to make contributions to their communities, 2X more likely to be civically active, and 2X more likely to make healthier choices.

 In Muskegon County, we believe in the power of young people.
 By providing opportunities to learn and lead, 4-H helps youth become informed and engaged community members.
 While exploring new topics and activities in an experiential way, youth build the skills they need for life.
-In 2018, Muskegon County 4-H had a total of 95 screened adult volunteers and 425 youth enrolled as 4-H club members.
-In addition, 2,291 children aged 5 to 19 took part in learning opportunities with MSU Extension.
-Essential skills youth develop while participating in 4-H include problem solving, decision making, leadership, resiliency and communication.
-4-H is unique in that it offers experiences to young people who live in cities or rural areas by providing the opportunity to participate in community 4-H clubs, learning experiences in school classrooms, day and overnight camps and other special interest events.
-One example includes MSU 4-H Exploration Days, a precollege program where over 2500 youth stay in MSU residence halls, take a variety of action packed classes and experience other aspects of a major university.
-In 2018, 27 youth from Muskegon County attended MSU 4-H Exploration Days.
-"Exploration days was fun because I got to see a university and what it is like to stay there and attend classes.
-It makes me want to go to college." - 4-H youth member Beyond the excitement of learning something new through a project, youth have the opportunity to participate in leadership conferences, travel the world, become involved in their community through service, and meet new friends in a safe and comfortable setting.
-A young person's experience in 4-H makes a difference for a lifetime by allowing them to grow and appreciate the importance of being a good citizen, strong leader and person of character.
-Leaders also help youth achieve their personal goals and provide encouragement and a support system.
-The relationships built among adult volunteer leaders and youth also have lasting effects.
-From 4-H experiences, youth gain important leadership, citizenship and life skills that can be applied to daily living, used in their community, in future jobs or when they continue their education.
-Although it may be years before a youth realizes and truly appreciates the influence of the 4-H leader, that served as positive adult
+In 2019, Muskegon County 4-H had a total of 100 screened adult volunteers and 433 youth enrolled as 4-H club members.
+In addition, 930 children aged 5 to 19 took part in other learning opportunities with MSU Extension.
+Essential skills youth develop while participating in 4-H include problem solving, decision making, leadership, resiliency, and communication.
+4-H is unique in that it offers experiences to young people who live in cities or rural areas by providing the opportunity to participate in community 4-H clubs, learning experiences in school classrooms, day and overnight camps, and other special interest events.
+One example includes MSU 4-H Exploration Days, a pre-college program where over 2,500 youth stay in MSU residence halls, take a variety of action packed classes, and experience other aspects of a major university.
+In 2019, 35 youth from Muskegon County attended MSU 4-H Exploration Days.
+Beyond the excitement of learning something new through a project, youth have the opportunity to participate in leadership conferences, travel the world, become involved in their community through service, and meet new friends in a safe and comfortable setting.
+A young person's experience in 4-H makes a difference for a lifetime by allowing them to grow and appreciate the importance of being a good citizen, strong leader, and person of character.